 What Does the Cross-Section Tell About Itself?
 Explaining Equity Risk Premia with Stock Return Moments

-We derive a parsimonious three-factor asset pricing model (cross-sectional CAPM, CS-CAPM) in which stock return dispersion (realized cross-sectional variance of long-short equity portfolios) and stock return skewness (realized cross-sectional skewness of equity portfolios) are the driving forces in pricing cross-sectional equity risk premia.
-Market segmentation leads these two factors to be priced in equilibrium.
-The model offers a large fit for the joint cross-sectional risk premia associated with 16 prominent CAPM anomalies, with explanatory ratios above 40%.
-The CS-CAPM compares favorably with multifactor models widely used in the literature.
-The cross-sectional factors are not subsumed by traditional macro risk factors.
+We derive a parsimonious equilibrium three-factor asset pricing model (cross-sectional CAPM, CS-CAPM) in which the realized cross-sectional second and third moments of long-short equity portfolio returns are the driving forces in terms of pricing cross-sectional equity risk premia.
+Stock market segmentation implies that these two (non-market) factors are priced in equilibrium.
+The three-factor model offers a large fit for the joint cross-sectional risk premia associated with 26 prominent CAPM anomalies, with explanatory ratios around or above 40%.
+The CS-CAPM compares favorably with multifactor models widely used in the asset pricing literature.
+The cross-sectional factors are not subsumed by traditional ICAPM risk factors.

 Keywords: asset pricing, stock market anomalies, linear multifactor models, CAPM, cross-section of stock returns, realized return variance, realized return skewness, cross-sectional return moments, ICAPM